bloglucas/CoreData-Swift/README.md

  - Creating, Updating, Fetching, Deleting and making relationships with data
  - Using Predicates and Fetched Properties

-These step by steps are available in portuguese, and located at http://lucasconceicao.com
+These step by step tutorials are available in portuguese, and located at http://lucasconceicao.com